Chapter 7 Regression III: categorical independent variables and multiple regression models

 Notice that the main change affects the numerical predictors.
 The unstandardised coefficients are influenced by the degree of variability in your predictors, which means they will typically be larger for your binary inputs.
 With unstandardised coefficients, you are comparing the complete change in one variable (whether one is a large city or not) with one-unit changes in your numerical variable, which may not amount to much change.
 So, by putting in a comparable scale, you avoid this problem.

-Standardising in the way described here will help you to make fairer comparisons.
+Standardising as described here will help you make fairer comparisons.
 These standardised coefficients are comparable in a way that the unstandardised coefficients are not.
 We can now see what inputs have a comparatively stronger effect.
 It is very important to realise, though, that one should not compare standardised coefficients across different models.

 7.5 Testing conditional hypothesis: interactions

 In the social sciences, there is a great interest in what are called conditional hypotheses or interactions.
 Many of our theories do not assume simply additive effects but multiplicative effects.
-For example, Wikstrom and his colleagues (2011) suggest that the threat of punishment only affects the probability of involvement in crime for those who have a propensity to offend but is largely irrelevant for people who do not have this propensity.
+For example, Wikstrom and his colleagues (2011) suggest that the threat of punishment affects the probability of involvement in crime only for those with a propensity to offend, but is largely irrelevant for those without this propensity.
 Or you may think that a particular crime prevention programme may work in some environments but not in others.
 The interest in this kind of conditional hypothesis is growing.

 \[ Y = \alpha + \beta_1\cdot X_1 + \beta_2\cdot X_2 + \beta_3\cdot X_1\cdot X_2 \]